BaSO-4/reinforcement_learning_project/README.md

 Before using this repository, go to '/environments' and run `pip install -e .`.
-Only then will the imports of the envionment work.
+Only then will the imports of the envionments work.
+Probably still not tho.
+Might change the import structure later.